alexanderzimmermann/HookFramework/Docs/languages/en/help/core.listener.object.rst

-.. _svn.listener.object:
+.. _core.listener.object:

 Object listener
 ===============
 The `object listener` gets the *Object* object to process the listener.
 The main intention of this listener is to handle the files of a commit.
-Comparing to the :doc:`info listener <svn.listener.info>` that is only called once, this listener is called for each file (object) in the commit.
+Comparing to the :doc:`info listener <core.listener.info>` that is only called once, this listener is called for each file (object) in the commit.

-The files that are passed to the :doc:`process function <svn.listener.process>` are already filtered to the requested files and the filter settings in the :doc:`register function <svn.listener.register>`.
+The files that are passed to the :doc:`process function <core.listener.process>` are already filtered to the requested files and the filter settings in the :doc:`register function <core.listener.register>`.

 Available Functions for *Object* object